This post is also available in: French

 To the east, the Windward Islands protect the Leeward Islands from the trade winds coming from the southeast.
 The Windward Islands consist of 4 high islands and an atoll: Tahiti, the main island, Moorea, Maiao, Mehetia and Tetiaroa atoll.

-The Leeward Islands consist of the mountainous volcanic islands of Raiatea, Tahaa, Huahine and Bora Bora, as well as the atolls of Maupiti, Maupihaa, Tupai, Manuae and Motu One.
+The Leeward Islands of Polynesia consist of the mountainous volcanic islands of Raiatea, Tahaa, Huahine and Bora Bora, as well as the atolls of Maupiti, Maupihaa, Tupai, Manuae and Motu One.

 The best yachts ready to take bookings in the Caribbean